-It is now a museum which shows the various eras of schooling, and gives you the chance to slip back in time.
+It is now a museum that shows the various eras of schooling and gives you the chance to slip back in time.
 Featuring classrooms from Victorian days, as well as WW2 and more modern decades, this is one for nostalgic adults as well as kids who need to see that school really is not that bad, nowadays!

 Glasgow Botanic Gardens & Kibble Palace